najmiter/Windows-11-Clone/README.md

 You are free to use the code in this project anywhere you like.
 I do own it but it's code and we are programmers.
 Code doesn't really belong to just one of us :D. Seriously though, use the code as you wish.
 Just give some sort of credit in the corner.
 I'll do appreciate that. xD

 # Preview
+All of the assets are in `svg` format.
+The searching also works.
+Each button is also clickable.

 ## Official Wallpaper
 <img width="1680" alt="Windows 11 clone by CodeMite @najmiter" src="https://user-images.githubusercontent.com/85332859/233588697-bc365e7b-d736-4f6b-a7a8-e5268b359c3b.png">